The Politics of Personalized News Aggregation: Analysis

-\paragraph{Main features}We say that a signal realization $z$ \emph{endorses} candidate $R$ (resp. $L$) and \emph{disapproves} of candidate $L$ (resp. $R$) if $\mu_z>0$ (resp. $\mu_z<0$).
+\paragraph{Binary signal and strict obedience} We provide two characterizations of optimal signals.
+Our first result shows that in both the broadcast case and personalized case, the optimal signal is unique and prescribes binary voting recommendations that its consumers strictly prefers to obey.
+To facilitate analysis, we say that a signal realization $z$ \emph{endorses} candidate $R$ and \emph{disapproves of} candidate $L$ if $\mu_z>0$, and that it endorses candidate $L$ and disapproves of candidate $R$ if $\mu_z<0$.
 For binary signals, we write $\mathcal{Z}=\left\{L, R\right\}$.
-Due to Bayes' plausibility, which mandates that the expected posterior mean must equal the prior mean:
+From \emph{Bayes' plausibility}, which mandates that the expected posterior mean must equal the prior mean zero: